Cornell-GDIAC/VulkanSDL/README.md

 # VulkanSDL
 ---
 VulkanSDL is a package to simplify the build processes for Vulkan applications built on top of SDL.
 It is a variation of SDL App, a package builder that we designed for SDL Apps on top of OpenGL (and which is the core of CUGL, our simple game library).
+This is the reason for references to SDL App throughout this project.

 While this package does add a few minor C functions to SDL, it mainly exists to minimize the work need to build a new project.
 While this may seem like a non-issue (CMake exists), creating SDL applications for mobile devices is nontrivial.
 Beyond compiling the software, there are issues with configuring the app permissions, setting the unique identifier, and assigning the asset directories.
 This is especially tricky when many of these settings are in things like plists or manifests not manageable by CMake.